AaronBunch/MazeSolver/README.md

    characters to local characters.
 The source file should be a text file with lines of equal length.

-3. verify_maze(): Verifies that the loaded maze has the correct form.
+3. verify_maze(): Optional.
+Verifies that the loaded maze has the correct form.
    The maze should have rows of equal length, have exactly one start and one destination character, and be completely bordered by wall characters.
 If a border wall is missing, one is silently added.
 See test mazes, 'test_maze_10\*.txt', in this repository.

 4. solve_maze(n=50): Solves the maze n times and returns the shortest solution marked on the original maze.
 As a progress indicator, it prints to the screen